-- 1. Conducting awareness programmes about the project and an Eye Health in the context of the baseline survey findings. - 2.
-Planning meetings with ICDS / Anganwadi teachers regarding immunization programme linkages and IEC activities on eye health. - 3. conducting training programmes on eye health for Anganwadi teachers and ANMs. - 4.
-Conducting community based education programmes on eye health for Self Help Groups (formed by Sanghamitra and Government agencies).
-Village Panchayatiraj members, and Primary School Teachers. - 5.
+- Conducting awareness programmes about the project and on Eye Health in the context of the baseline survey findings - 2.
+Planning meetings with ICDS/Anganwadi Teachers regarding immunization programme linkages and IEC activities on Eye Health - Conducting training programmes on eye health for Anganwadi Teachers and ANMs - Conducting community based education programmes on Eye Health for Self Help Groups (Formed by Sanghamiltra and Govi. agencies), Village Panchayatiraj Members, and Primary School Teachers - 5.
 Identification of resources and resource mobilization for screening programmes - 6.
-Conducting community screening programmes. - 7.
-Initiation of referral services to LVPEI through planning and MoUs (an introductory letter to the Director of LVPEI in this regard expected). - 8.
-Launching of the CES Project at block level.
+Conducting community screening programmes - Initiation of referral services to LVPEI through planning and MoUs (An introductory letter to the Director of LVPEI in this regard expected) - 8.
+Launching of the CES Project at Block level

-Concurrently, the baseline survey will continue in Toopran and Ramayampet Mandals.
+Concurrently, the baseline survey will continue in Toopran and Ramaymapet Mandals.